stridegum/angelhack-pass-server/README.md

 It scans your email for tickets, parses and pdf tickets, constructs a passbook entry, and pushes it to your iOS device -- so you can use Passbook with no effort on your part.

+### Part 3
-This server is based on Apple's provided code for passbook servers.
+This particular piece is a server based on Apple's provided code for Passbook servers.
 We modified and extended it to support our use case.

 Part 1 is the iOS app: https://github.com/braddgriffith/willie-mayes-hayes Part 2 is the Rails/IMAP server: